JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

-# Okta Factor Challenge Slackbot
+# Okta Factor Challenge Slack App

 ## Overview
 This workflow is a proof of concept.

 Being able to verify a users identity is a frequent and critical part of the modern IT process.
 There are plenty of cases where one may want to validate a user's identity before providing sensitive information or making changes on their behalf.
-This Slackbot and workflows provide a means by which to verify a user's identity with Okta directly within Slack itself.
+This Slack app and workflows provide a means by which to verify a user's identity with Okta directly within Slack itself.

 The workflow consists of the following flows:
 1. Trigger Okta Factor Challenge